 Women being treated for depression who are pregnant or thinking about becoming pregnant should not stop taking antidepressants without first talking to their provider.

 Beware of natural remedies such as St. John's wort.
 This is an herb sold without a prescription.
 It may help some people with mild depression.
 But it can change the way other medicines work in your body, including antidepressants.
-Talk to your health care provider before trying this herb.
+Talk to your provider before trying this herb.

 Talk therapy is counseling to talk about your feelings and thoughts, and help you learn how to deal with them.

 Types of talk therapy include:

 - Cognitive behavioral therapy teaches you how to fight off negative thoughts.
 You learn how to become more aware of your symptoms and how to spot things that make your depression worse.
 You are also taught problem-solving skills.

 - Psychotherapy can help you understand the issues that may be behind your thoughts and feelings.

 - At group therapy, you share with others who have problems like yours.
 Your therapist or provider can tell you more about group therapy.